clicknium/clicknium-docs/doc/references/python/globalfunctions/scrape_data.md

         &emsp;&emsp; Timeout for the operation to find the 'locator' UI element, the unit is second, and default value is 30 seconds.

 **Returns:**
-    &emsp;The json object of extracted data
+    &emsp;The Json object of extracted data

 **Example:**
 ***